dpkg-source

 patched).
 The diff can create new files (the whole debian directory is

-created that way) but can't remove files (empty files will be left
+created that way) but cannot remove files (empty files will be left

 Building